input-output-hk/cicero/docs/tutorial-1.md

 ![Cicero WebUI New Action](./cicero_webui_new_action.png "Cicero WebUI New Action")

 ## Enter the path to the Actions, which should be created

+**For any url the 'https://' part needs to be omitted.**

-The path to the Actions can be a remote path like [github.com/input-output-hk/cicero](github.com/input-output-hk/cicero) or a local path like [/home/developer/IOHK/cicero](/home/developer/IOHK/cicero)
+The path to the Actions can be a remote path like [github.com/input-output-hk/cicero](github.com/input-output-hk/cicero) or a local path like [/home/developer/IOHK/cicero](/home/developer/IOHK/cicero).

 **This doesn't need to be a path to Cicero itself:**